 Risk management is managed through the Corporate Management Team and Audit Governance & Standards Committee.
-Its key corporate risks at the end of the 2023/24 financial year classified as highest priority, as reported to this Committee were:
+Its key corporate risks at the end of the 2024/25 financial year classified as the highest priority, as reported to this Committee were:

 - Non-adherence with Statutory Inspection Policies.

 - Protection from Cyber Attack.

-- Financial Position Rectification.

-- Delivery of Levelling Up Initiative.

 - The New Customer Facing Interface.

-- The impact of the new Environment Bill.
+- Environment Bill

+- Devolution and Local Government Reorganisation